pydata/xarray/doc/io.rst

     pickle.loads(pkl)

-Pickling important because it doesn't require any external libraries and lets you use xarray objects with Python modules like :py:mod:`multiprocessing` or :ref:`Dask <dask>`.
+Pickling is important because it doesn't require any external libraries and lets you use xarray objects with Python modules like :py:mod:`multiprocessing` or :ref:`Dask <dask>`.
 However, pickling is **not recommended for long-term storage**.